Apoorva-Satakolla/JOB_PORTAL/README.md

 ### 👨‍💻 For Job Seekers (Users)
 - 🔍 Browse all job listings
 - 📝 Apply to jobs with resume upload
-- 📄 View your applications and track status
+- 📄 View applications and track status
-- 📤 Update your profile and resume
+- 📤 Update profile and resume

 ### 🏢 For Recruiters (Companies)
 - 🔐 Register and log in securely with logo upload